mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

+- Local variables must be tracked by the compiler (probably with a list in `tables`) so that variable capture can occur in closures (using a map, likely)
+- Once that is the case, the compiler can do the variable cleanup
+- The pair operator's precedence is wrong, it should bind tighter than everything but boolean not (e.g. `x == k: v` current means `false: v` and it should mean `x.eq(k: v)`.
+- Need negative ints
+- You can't chain operators of the same precedence
-- Function signatures must be verified in the compiler
+- Function signatures must be verified in the compiler to avoid stack corruption
 - Global variables must be protectable, which probably means some kind of file scoping or override assignment so that module settings can work.
 It can cause very very strange